xp44mm/Notebook/F#/Programming with Objects.md

 * avoid relying on or revealing complex type hierarchies. in particular, avoid relying on implementation inheritance, except as an internal implementation technique or when doing gUi programming or authoring very large objects.

-* avoid nesting modules or types inside other modules or types, especially in public apis. nested modules and types are useful implementation details, but they’re rarely made public in apis.
-Deep hierarchical organization can be confusing; when you’re designing a library, you should place nearly all public modules and types immediately inside a well-named namespace.
+* avoid nesting modules or types inside other modules or types, especially in public apis. nested modules and types are useful implementation details, but they're rarely made public in apis.
+Deep hierarchical organization can be confusing; when you're designing a library, you should place nearly all public modules and types immediately inside a well-named namespace.

 ---